ParalelniPolis/ppplyn/README.md

     Digit 9      420 samples

 ## Testing dataset
+Testing [dataset](images/dataset-test) contains images which are not prsent in the Training dataset

     for i in {0..9}; do echo -n "Digit $i "; echo "`ls $i/*.png | wc -l` samples"; done Digit 0       68 samples
     Digit 1       77 samples